AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 stars with the dimensions of the region in which they are

-concentrated, we find that the stars are located within the
+concentrated, we find that the stars are located inside the

 Schwarzschild sphere.
 In this rather innocent-looking process